SahisN/Python-Notepad-GUI/README.md

 # Python-Notepad-GUI
-A simple GUI application that allows you to open, edit or create new text files.
+A simple GUI application that allows you to open, edit or create new text files including .py files.

 Note: This application only works on windows OS